Steven Runciman

-He was a strong admirer of the Byzantine Empire.
-His history's negative portrayal of crusaders and contrasting more favourable view of Byzantine and Muslim societies had a profound impact on the popular conception of the Crusades.

 Biography

 Born in Northumberland, he was the second son of Walter and Hilda Runciman.
 His parents were members of the Liberal Party and the first married couple to sit simultaneously in Parliament.
 His father was created Viscount Runciman of Doxford in 1937.
 His paternal grandfather, Walter Runciman, 1st Baron Runciman, was a shipping magnate.
 He was named after his maternal grandfather, James Cochran Stevenson, the MP for South Shields.

 Eton and Cambridge

-It is said that he was reading Latin and Greek by the age of five.
-In the course of his long life he would master an astonishing number of languages, so that, for example, when writing about the Middle East, he relied not only on accounts in Latin and Greek and the Western vernaculars, but consulted Arabic, Turkish, Persian, Hebrew, Syriac, Armenian and Georgian sources as well.
+Runciman said that he started reading Greek at the age of seven or eight.
+Later he came to be able to make use of sources in other languages as well: Arabic, Turkish, Persian, Hebrew, Syriac, Armenian and Georgian.
 A King's Scholar at Eton College, he was an exact contemporary and close friend of George Orwell.
 While there, they both studied French under Aldous Huxley.

 In 1921 he entered Trinity College, Cambridge, as a history scholar and studied under J. B. Bury, becoming, as Runciman later said, falsely, "his first, and only, student".
 At first the reclusive Bury tried to brush him off; then, when Runciman mentioned that he could read Russian, Bury gave him a stack of Bulgarian articles to edit, and so their relationship began.
 His work on the Byzantine Empire earned him a fellowship at Trinity in 1927.